GiacomoPope/giacomopope.github.io/HackTM/readme.md

 `1XhgPI0jpK8TjSMmSQ0z5Ozcu7EIIWhlXYQECJ7hFa20`

 This looks hopefull!
-Base64 against this doesn't produce anything readable, but this [](https://a2x2.github.io/link/) by a2x2 tells use that this b64 is associated to a [Google Doc](https://docs.google.com/document/d/1XhgPI0jpK8TjSMmSQ0z5Ozcu7EIIWhlXYQECJ7hFa20/edit)
+Base64 against this doesn't produce anything readable, but this [Link Identifier](https://a2x2.github.io/link/) by a2x2 tells use that this b64 is associated to a [Google Doc](https://docs.google.com/document/d/1XhgPI0jpK8TjSMmSQ0z5Ozcu7EIIWhlXYQECJ7hFa20/edit)

 One part of the doc stands out more than others: